-For Component 1 (60% of the qualification) pupils are required to produce a portfolio of practical work showing their personal response to a theme, demonstrating a range of skill and media.
-For Component 2 (40% of the qualification) this is set by the exam board and involves preparatory time followed by a 10-hour supervised exam.
+For Component 1- Portfolio(60% of the qualification) pupils are required to produce a portfolio of practical work showing their personal response to a theme, demonstrating a range of skill and media.

+For Component 2- Externally set assignment (40% of the qualification) this is set by the exam board and involves preparatory time followed by a 10-hour supervised exam.